-"Together we achieve our best"
+"Together we develop skills for our future"

 School Priority 1: 2.2 Curriculum

 National Improvement Framework Priority

 - Improvement in attainment, particularly in literacy and numeracy. - Closing the attainment gap between the most and least disadvantaged learners. - Improvement in learners and young people's health and wellbeing. - Improvement in employability skills and sustained, positive destinations.